DarthAV/Personal-Website-OLD/README.md

 # Welcome to my old personal website
-## I am currently maintaining a new portfolio website written in React Native
+## I am currently maintaining a new portfolio website written in React
 You can visit the new repository here: [Github - DarthAV.github.io](https://github.com/DarthAV/DarthAV.github.io)